UWPCE-PythonCert/PythonCertDevel/source/modules/MailroomProgramFlow.rst

 Can you see the advantages of one example over the other?

-In the first example, ``do_something`` is not aware of how the main works.
-As you add more features, these will not, and should not, manage the main, either.
-As you add features to the code in the first example, the call stack will also keep getting deeper and deeper.
-This can make error stack traces hard to debug.
+In the first one, ``do_something`` is not aware of how the main works and as you add more features they shouldn't manage the main either.

-..
-(SOME LOGIC MISSING IN PARAGRAPH ABOVE.
-BECAUSE CODE DOESN'T MANAGE THE MAIN, YOU NEED TO ADD FEATURES TO THE CALL STACK?)
+The call stack will also keep getting deeper and deeper, which can make error stack traces hard to debug.

-The second example uses simpler code logic, and simpler code logic means fewer bugs!
+Another advantage is simpler code logic, and simpler code logic means less bugs!

 Let's look at a simple program to utilize the ``while True`` loop and how we can handle user response: